-Senate Confirms Tegbe As Power Minister, Demands Urgent End to Grid Collapse
+Senate Confirms Tegbe as Power Minister, Demands Urgent End to Grid Collapse

 Sunday Aborisade in Abuja

-The Senate on Wednesday confirmed Mr. Olasunkanmi Tegbe as Minister of Power, charging him to immediately confront Nigeria’s deepening electricity crisis, particularly the persistent collapse of the national grid, liquidity constraints and weak transmission infrastructure that have continued to hamper economic growth.
+The Senate yesterday confirmed Mr. Olasunkanmi Tegbe as Minister of Power, charging him to immediately confront Nigeria’s deepening electricity crisis, particularly the persistent collapse of the national grid, liquidity constraints and weak transmission infrastructure that have continued to hamper economic growth.

-The confirmation followed a rigorous screening at plenary presided over by Senate President Godswill Akpabio, during which lawmakers extracted firm commitments from the nominee on timelines, transparency and concrete reforms aimed at stabilising the power sector.
+The confirmation followed a rigorous screening exercise at plenary presided over by Senate President, Senator Godswill Akpabio, during which lawmakers extracted firm commitments from the nominee on timelines, transparency and concrete reforms aimed at stabilising the power sector.

 Rising from the session, senators across party lines stressed that the time for rhetoric had passed, insisting on measurable outcomes that would reverse years of inefficiency in a sector widely regarded as the backbone of national development.